abidibo/GoMonitor/README.md

 Features:

 - Check the total time spent and logout the user when it reaches a limit
+- Support a downtime functionality, user is logged out when reaches the time window limit
 - View some statistics about what the user did

 Lol